Repechage: Quiz

 In University Challenge, 28 teams compete in each season.
 Of the fourteen teams who lose in the first round, the four teams with the highest scores compete in the Highest Scoring Losers Play-Offs, with the two winners advancing to the second round.

 Rowing

 In rowing, often only the first one or two boats in a race will qualify automatically for the next round, and the other boats race again in one or more repechage to qualify.
 Conditions such as wind vary between the heats, often significantly affecting a competitor's time, and the repechage system allows the "fastest losers" to qualify irrespective of the variable conditions in the opening heats.

 Rugby

-In rugby, the qualification processes for the Rugby Union World Cup and the Rugby League World Cup use a repechage system.
+In rugby, the qualification processes for the Rugby World Cup and the Rugby League World Cup use a repechage system.
 The Air New Zealand Cup, New Zealand's domestic professional competition in Union, used the repechage in the 2006 Air New Zealand Cup, but scrapped it for the 2007 Air New Zealand Cup.